Adam-Behun/supervised-machine-learning/1-3-logistic-regression/week-3.md

 # What does it mean to fit an ML model
 We have learned that many problems (if not all depending on their complexity) can be transformed from numeric into categorical and so we can use either regression models or classification models based on their accuracy.
 We fit an ML model by trying a number of different ones in an effort to have the highest accuracy --> anything can be predicted but with low accuracy prediction is just a guess.
 Different algorithms have different techniques to understand their accuracy.

-For linear regression model to work we need all variables to be numeric.
-Regressions are trying to fit a line or a curve to the data.

 # Logistic regression
 Dependent variable is binary.
 It models the probability that a given inpu belongs to a class (0 or 1).